 Is Your Body Ready for Full Mouth Reconstruction?

 Full mouth reconstruction requires extensive and invasive oral surgery.
 Are you healthy enough or even the right candidate?
 Talk with a dentist who specializes in full mouth reconstruction.
 They can assess your condition and make the best recommendation.

 First, consider if braces might be a better answer.
 Most crooked teeth can be fixed with braces, no matter your age.
 Second, consider if fillings or crowns on just some of your teeth would suffice.
 We can do wonders just by restoring part of your mouth without redoing all your teeth.

 If you’re considering numerous dental implants for your full mouth reconstruction, do you have the jawbone for it?
 We need enough jaw material to properly anchor your new teeth in place.
+This requires a firm jaw bone foundation to place the dental implants.
+We can usually do a dental bone graft to add to your jaw bone.
 Some cases of advanced periodontal disease — or if you’ve been missing teeth for too long — might make full mouth reconstruction a difficult if not impossible option.

 Do you suffer from osteoporosis?
 This may make full mouth reconstruction challenging, but it depends on how your mouth has been affected.